david-hill/cloud/README.md

 OR<BR>
 - 5GB of RAM ( 1 undercloud, 1 controller, 1 compute)<BR>

+# Notes
+- Make sure you kill local dnsmasq on the KVM host otherwise you'll have 2 DHCP servers running.<BR>
+- Configure a static IP address on the undercloud VM<BR>

 # Deploying the Undercloud/Overcloud on a KVM host

 The default setup.cfg configuration permits a full Undercloud/Overcloud deployment